Chinnor Open Gardens

 A wildlife haven in a mid sized garden

-The pond attracts bird life, predominately sparrows and blackbirds but we hope that as the garden matures, our planting should ensure a greater variety.
+The garden features a mixed planting of flowers, vegetables and fruit.
+It also has a double pond; one part reserved for fish, the other for aquatic life.
 On the whole it’s quiet and peaceful and a good place to sit watching the changes in the garden as the seasons progress.

 The garden is unsuitable for wheelchairs and no dogs please.